jsyang/celestial/README.md

 ## TODOs to finish v1

+- spaceport should catch a flying fighter to dock

 - implement positional sound so far away noises don't play

 - make planet markers the team owning them